 6. Conclusion.
 In this paper, we propose a new first-order algorithmic framework, Algorithm 1, for optimization problems with orthogonality constraints (1.1).
 This algorithmic framework consists of two steps.
 In the first step, we choose a function value reduction approach to reduce the function value and keep the feasibility at the same time, and hence the calculation related to the tangent space of the Stiefel manifold can be waived.
-Secondly, a correction step is employed to guarantee that any accumulation point of the iterates is a first-order stationary point.
+Second, a correction step is employed to guarantee that any accumulation point of the iterates is a first-order stationary point.
 Moreover, for some special cases, the correction step can be waived.
 We introduce two classes of approaches.
 The difference of them is in the first step.
-We first put forward a gradient based scheme, whose global convergence can be guaranteed by a fixed stepsize and hence line search is no longer needed.
+We first put forward a gradientbased scheme, whose global convergence can be guaranteed by a fixed step size and hence line search is no longer needed.
 We recommend two particular algorithms, GR and GP, from this class.
-The second class of algorithms is called CBCD, in which the column-wise block coordinate update is conducted in a Gauss-Seidel manner.
-We also propose novel ideas to solve the column-wise subproblem efficiently and guarantee the global convergence.
-Preliminary experiments on two large classes of testing problems including Kohn-Sham total energy minimization arising from electronic structure calculation illustrate that our new algorithms have great potential.
+The second class of algorithms is called CBCD, in which the columnwise block coordinate update is conducted in a Gauss-Seidel manner.
+We also propose novel ideas to solve the columnwise subproblem efficiently and guarantee the global convergence.
+Preliminary experiments on two large classes of testing problems including Kohn-Sham total energy minimization arising from electronic structure calculations illustrate that our new algorithms have great potential.

 However, how to design second-order methods to further enhance the performance and obtain local minimizers is still under investigation.
 Global optimality under some random assumptions is an attractive topic for future work.
-How to design Jacobian type column-wise block coordinate descent methods is very important for the parallelization, as low scalability is an inevitable bottleneck of existing approaches for solving optimization problems with orthogonality constraints.
+How to design Jacobian-type CBCD methods is very important for the parallelization, as low scalability is an inevitable bottleneck of existing approaches for solving optimization problems with orthogonality constraints.

-Acknowledgements.
-The authors would like to thank Zhaosong Lu, Ting Kei Pong, Zaiwen Wen and Zaikun Zhang for the insightful discussions.
+Acknowledgments.
+The authors would like to thank Zhaosong Lu, Ting Kei Pong, Zaiwen Wen, and Zaikun Zhang for the insightful discussions.